stempler/gradle-eclipseconfig/README.md

 ### EditorConfig

 Settings for editors are defined using an `.editorconfig` file.
 See the [EditorConfig website](http://editorconfig.org/) for more information.
-EditorConfig allows configuring indentation, trailing whitespace, line endings, encoding and other properties for the files to be edited.
+EditorConfig allows for configuring indentation, trailing whitespace, line endings, encoding and other properties for the files to be edited.
 A subset of these configuration options is supported by *gradle-eclipseconfig*.

 Using this configuration format you can easily apply the settings for editing your project files to other editors.